Lewis's trilemma: In Narnia

-A version of this argument appears in Lewis' book The Lion, the Witch and the Wardrobe.
+A version of this argument appears in Lewis's fantasy novel The Lion, the Witch and the Wardrobe.
 When Lucy and Edmund return from Narnia (her second visit and his first), Edmund tells Peter and Susan that he was playing along with Lucy and pretending they went to Narnia.
 Peter and Susan believe Edmund and are worried that Lucy might be mentally ill, so they seek out the Professor whose house they are living in.
 After listening to them explain the situation and asking them some questions, he responds:

+"'Logic!' said the Professor half to himself.
+'Why don't they teach logic at these schools?
+There are only three possibilities.
+Either your sister is telling lies, or she is mad, or she is telling the truth.
+You know she doesn't tell lies and it is obvious she is not mad.
+For the moment then, and unless any further evidence turns up, we must assume she is telling the truth.'"

 Influence

 Christian

 The trilemma has continued to be used in Christian apologetics since Lewis, notably by writers like Josh McDowell.
-Peter Kreeft describes the trilemma as "the most important argument in Christian apologetics" and it forms a major part of the first talk in the Alpha Course and the book based on it, Questions of Life by Nicky Gumbel.
-Ronald Reagan also used this argument in 1978, in a written reply to a liberal Methodist minister who said that he did not believe Jesus was the son of God.
+Philosopher Peter Kreeft describes the trilemma as "the most important argument in Christian apologetics", and it forms a major part of the first talk in the Alpha Course and the book based on it, Questions of Life by Nicky Gumbel, an English Anglican priest.
+Ronald Reagan used this argument in 1978, in a written reply to a liberal Methodist minister who said that he did not believe Jesus was the son of God.
 A variant has also been quoted by Bono.
 The Lewis version was cited by Charles Colson as the basis of his conversion to Christianity.
-Stephen Davis, a supporter of Lewis and of this argument, argues that it can show belief in the Incarnation as rational.
-Bruce M. Metzger argued that "It has often been pointed out that Jesus' claim to be the only Son of God is either true or false.
+Stephen Davis, a supporter of Lewis and of this argument, argues that it can show belief in the incarnation as rational.
+The biblical scholar Bruce M. Metzger argued: "It has often been pointed out that Jesus' claim to be the only Son of God is either true or false.
 If it is false, he either knew the claim was false or he did not know that it was false.
 In the former case (2) he was a liar; in the latter case (3) he was a lunatic.
 No other conclusion beside these three is possible."
-It has also been put forward by Catholic apologist Robert Barron.

 Non-Christian

-The atheist writer Christopher Hitchens accepts Lewis's analysis of the options but reaches the opposite conclusion: that Jesus was not good.
-He writes, "I am bound to say that Lewis is more honest here.
+The atheist writer Christopher Hitchens accepts Lewis's analysis of the options but reaches the opposite conclusion that Jesus was not good.
+He writes: "I am bound to say that Lewis is more honest here.
 Absent a direct line to the Almighty and a conviction that the last days are upon us, how is it 'moral' ... to claim a monopoly on access to heaven, or to threaten waverers with everlasting fire, let alone to condemn fig trees and persuade devils to infest the bodies of pigs?
 Such a person if not divine would be a sorcerer and a fanatic."